Azure Cost Management Setup

 {"type": "Dimension", "name": "ResourceGroup"},

-{"type": "Dimension", "name": "ServiceName"}
+{"type": "Dimension", "name": "ServiceName"},

 }

-all_rows: List[Dict] = []
+records: List[CostRecord] = []

-data = self._post(query_url, payload)
+data = self._request("POST", query_url, payload)

 while True:

-columns = [col["name"] for col in data.get("properties", {}).get("columns", [])]
+columns = [c["name"] for c in props.get("columns", [])]

-for row in data.get("properties", {}).get("rows", []):
+for row in props.get("rows", []):

-next_link = data.get("properties", {}).get("nextLink")
+next_link = props.get("nextLink")

 if not next_link: